chuyik/jekyll-foundation-sass-compass-base/README.md

 #### How to start local server and watcher ####
 * Start jekyll local server and watcher
-> Watcher means: Whenever scss and js file changes, it will be recompiled and redeployed, and page will be automatically reloaded.
+> What watcher means: whenever scss/js/images file changes, it will be recompiled and redeployed, and page will be automatically reloaded.

   ```shell
   grunt